ebuchman/blog/content/posts/properties-of-money.md

 More generally, we might say that historical land owners (say feudal lords) could also hedge the uncertainty of the payments graph by storing value in their estate.
-This does not mean they used their estate as an SoV in a monetary system per se. though they could and did use components of their estate to settle various debts, for instance by selling of a piece of their land, or even by marrying off their daughter.
+This does not mean they used their estate as an SoV in a monetary system per se, though they could and did use components of their estate to settle various debts, for instance by selling off a piece of their land, or even by marrying off their daughter.
 But the self-sufficiency of an estate is itself a hedge against the uncertainties of the existence of a payments system, and in this sense, we might take the ultimate store of value to be the self-sufficient community.

-What are we to say about the relation between such an ideal store of value, in natural and social capital, and the necessities of a SoV for a monetary system?
+What are we to say about the relation between such an ideal store of value, in self-sustaining natural and social capital, and the necessities of a SoV for a monetary system?
 Obviously there is the problem of constructing the MoE in a way that it meaningfully represents the value stored, and is redeemable for it.
-And a sound system must have regular and healthy run ins with redemption.
-Exactly how to go about structuring such systems remains an open question.
+And a sound system must have regular and healthy run ins with redemption.[^free-banking] Exactly how to go about structuring such systems remains an open question.

 Answering these question will require dramatically improved ways of theorizing